Nebaka-dev/.github/profile/README.md

-# NEBKA-DEV
+# 🌿 NEBKA-DEV

-Welcome to the official GitHub repository of **NEBKA-DEV**, a technology-driven company specializing in software development, smart home solutions, and robotics.
+Welcome to the official GitHub organization of **NEBKA-DEV** — a mission-driven technology company focused on building **ethical, human-centered software, robotics, and smart systems**.

-## About Us

-NEBKA-DEV is committed to leveraging cutting-edge technologies to create innovative and efficient solutions that improve the quality of life and enhance business operations.
-Our expertise spans across:

-- **Smart Home Solutions:** Developing systems that enhance comfort, security, and energy efficiency.
-- **Custom Software Development:** Providing tailor-made software solutions to optimize business productivity.
-- **Robotics:** Designing advanced robots for diverse applications.

-Learn more about us on our [official website](https://nebka-dev.com).

 ---

-## Key Features

-Our products and solutions focus on:

-- **Smart Automation:** Seamless control of lighting, temperature, and security through advanced smart systems.
-- **Security Enhancements:** Smart locks, cameras, and instant alerts for enhanced home security.
-- **Integration:** Compatibility with voice assistants and mobile applications for an intuitive user experience.
+## 🧭 About Us

+At **NEBKA-DEV**, we leverage cutting-edge technologies to build impactful, sustainable solutions for everyday life and forward-thinking industries.

+We specialize in:

+- 🏠 **Smart Home Solutions** — Comfort, security, and energy efficiency through intelligent automation.
+- 💻 **Custom Software Development** — Scalable, maintainable, and tailor-made platforms for modern businesses.
+- 🤖 **Robotics & Automation** — From educational bots to specialized control systems.

+> 🌱 *Our philosophy is simple: Technology should serve people, not harm them.*

 ---

-## Repository Overview

-This repository contains resources, projects, and open-source contributions developed by NEBKA-DEV.
-Below are some key areas:

-1. **Projects:** Source code for smart home and robotics solutions.
-2. **Tools:** Utility libraries and frameworks designed to enhance development workflows.
-3. **Documentation:** Guides and manuals for our products and APIs.
+## 🔧 Key Features

+- **Smart Automation** — Control lighting, temperature, security, and more via intelligent systems.
+- **Security Focused** — Smart locks, AI-enhanced cameras, and real-time alerts.
+- **Seamless Integration** — Works with mobile apps, WebSocket services, and voice assistants.

 ---

+## 📁 Repository Overview

+This GitHub organization hosts various NEBKA-DEV resources including:

+- `otto-ninja` – 3D printable, modular robot platform (educational/DIY)
+- `ups-system` – Modular UPS for sustainable energy backup
+- `ai-interface-nebka` – Intelligent real-time interfaces (limited public access)
+- `docs/` – Manuals and developer guides
+- `utils/` – Internal tooling & automation

+⚠️ Note: Due to IP and business considerations, some repositories are private or partially available.
+Feel free to reach out for demo access or partnership opportunities.

+---

-## Get Started
+## 🚀 Get Started

-### Prerequisites
+### 📦 Prerequisites

-Before diving into the repository, make sure you have the following installed:
+Make sure to have the following installed:

-- **Node.js**: v16.x or higher
-- **Python**: v3.8 or higher
-- **Git**: v2.x or higher
+- `Node.js` v16+
+- `Python` v3.8+
+- `Git` v2.0+

-### Clone the Repository
+### 📥 Clone a Repository

-To clone the repository, use the following command:

 ```bash
 git clone https://github.com/Nebka-dev/<repository-name>.git